-We aim to develop the children's ability to produce well structured, detailed writing in which the meaning is made clear and which engages the interest of the reader.
+We aim to develop the children's ability to become fluent in transcription skills to enable them to apply themselves to more complex tasks.
+They are working to produce well structured, detailed writing in which the meaning is made clear and which engages the interest of the reader.
 Teachers model writing strategies which pupils then apply.
 We follow a clear writing process (please refer to Marton Manor Writing Process document).

 The children are given frequent opportunities to write in different contexts and for a variety of purposes and audiences.
 We use high quality texts as a stimulus for writing.
+There is a great deal of emphasis on developing vocabulary and word types.
+There are opportunities to look at root words, etymology, prefixes and suffixes to help children decipher meaning.
 Children are provided with time to edit and revise their work and we encourage children to self or peer assess where appropriate.

-At sentence level, we have produced lists of different sentence types which the children are expected to know in each year group.
+At sentence level, we have identified different sentence types which the children are expected to know in each year group.